Specific Gardening Types & Locations (01)

 When it comes to growing plants without soil, hydroponics is the term that defines it.
 This website gives an overview of hydroponics, which has followed a natural evolution from farms to greenhouses.
 The method of hydroponic gardening is a low-maintenance and efficient way to cultivate plants and crops.
 It involves doing routine checks on pH levels, topping up on water levels, changing nutrients every 7 to12 days and preferably using a timer to automatically turn the garden lights and off.

-Did you know a museum of garden history existed?
+Did you know a museum of gardening and garden history exists?
 Well it does and you have found its website.
-The museum of garden history is located in London.
+The museum of gardening is located in London.
+The mseum was founded in 1977 to rescue the abandoned ancient church of St. Mary's from demotion.
+The church is the burial place of John Tradescant, known as the first great gardener and plant hunter in England.
+The Garden Museum showcases the art, history and design of gardens.
 The website features topical tips from gardeners past.
 While the tips aren't meant for practical advice, it gives gardeners a look back into what gardening used to be.
 Like many other sites, this site contains an extensive plant list as well.
 This nicely laid out site also features a lot of garden links and extra resources.

 Garden Supply: Advice, Ideas and Tips